tarun-munjal/OS-A1/README.md

 This is a terminal based File Explorer programmed in C/C++ only.
-This is made without the use of any Shell Command's.
-"System" library function is also not used in prgramming of this terminal.
+This is made without the use of any Shell Command's like 'ls , cp , mv'.Version of these commands are implemented seperately.
+"System()" library function is also not used in prgramming of this terminal.

 Various System libraries like ncurses , boost and many others are also not used.

 NOTE :  a.)
-You will can go back to normal mode from command mode by pressing ESC , Up , Down , Left , Right arrow keys
+You can go back to normal mode from command mode by pressing ESC , Up , Down , Left , Right arrow keys
 	b.)
 Search results displayed cannot be navigated . c.)
 No relative paths will work.
-You will have to mention the absolute path d.)
+E.g. ~/ , ./ etc. You will have to mention the absolute path from where you open the 		application. d.)
 Don't forget to mention "/" before you enter a path e.)
 If you want to do work through commands in your home directory then just add "/" to the source/destination path where 	  you want to work.

 This File Explorer is made using 2 modes.
 1.Normal Mode : Where you can explore all the files , folders that are present in the system.